CPBS 5/1 webinar - Advocating for bicycle safety: Strategies for success at local, state and national levels

 Get inspired for Bike Month 2024

-May is National Bike Month and an opportunity to celebrate and showcase the many benefits of making biking safer, easier and more enjoyable for people of all ages and abilities.
-Get inspired this year and register for the first webinar from our consortium partners at the Center for Pedestrian and Bicyclist Safety (CPBS) on Wednesday, May 1st at 10am PT and learn about the power of bicycle advocacy at the local, state, and national levels!
+May is National Bike Month and an opportunity to celebrate and showcase the many benefits of making biking safer, easier, and more enjoyable for people of all ages and abilities.
+Get inspired this year.
+Watch the webinar from our consortium partners at the Center for Pedestrian and Bicyclist Safety (CPBS).
+Learn about the power of bicycle advocacy at the local, state, and national levels!

 Learn which strategies worked and which didn't, stories of success, how research can help, and more.
 Presenters include BikeABQ and Two Bikes Knoxville from the local advocacy perspective, CalBike from California, and the League of American Bicyclists at the national level.